-The Membership of the AAC will elect AAC athlete members to the USOPC Board in accordance with Article IX., Section 5 of these Bylaws.
+The Membership of Team USA AC will elect Team USA AC athlete members to the USOPC Board in accordance with Article IX., Section 5 of these Bylaws.

-The appointment of members to the USOPA/AAC Joint Nominating Committee by the Chair will be approved by the AAC at a Meeting of the Members in accordance with Article X, Section 5 of these Bylaws.
+The appointment of members to the USOPA/Team USA AC Joint Nominating Committee by the Chair will be approved by Team USA AC at a Meeting of the Members in accordance with Article X, Section 5 of these Bylaws.

 The following elections shall be accomplished through the Approval Voting Procedures as described in the Team USA AC Member Elections and Voting Policy:

-AAC Leadership and Officers, and
+Team USA AC Leadership and Officers, and

 The nomination of an individual to serve the Athlete Ombudsman.